winningproduct/learn-portal/README.md

 ## Build (Validate the Primary Assumptions)
 Execute the plan with the goal to validate assumptions (technical, requirements, business) faster and cheaper.
 #### Architectural Runway #TechArchitecture
-- Bolster the architecture to support future features and technical improvements without changing the core.
-Keep investing on the architecture in each iteration to keep it up to date and ahead of feature development.
+- Incrementally prepare the architecture to support upcoming features and other requirements.
+Strike a balance between Big-Up-Front (BUF) and No-Up-Front (NUF).
+Set up architectural collaboration between the teams as the project gets bigger.
 #### Go-to-market Planning & Checklist
 - The tactical action plan that outlines the steps necessary to do before, on and after the product launch.
 #### Lead capture/CMS